jivimberg/jivimberg.github.io/source/_posts/2018-04-26-gradle-verify-coverage-with-exclusions.md

 title: "Jacoco & Gradle - How to verify coverage with exclusions"
 date: 2018-04-26 08:49:52 -0700
 comments: true
-categories: gradle jacoco verify test coverage exclusions jacocoTestCoverageVerification
+categories: gradle jacoco test coverage
 ---

 A post about how to add exclusions to your Jacoco test coverage verification in Gradle.